SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/debugging.md

 </details>
 </div>

-## Performing debugging in Eclipse
+## Performing debugging in VS Code

 Most of the modern Integrated Development Environments (IDEs) have a comprehensive debugging feature that let's you trace the variables as your program executes.

-In the IDE we are using (Eclipse), the debugger relies of placing `breakpoints` that are like pitstops in car race.
-The program runs till the next breakpoint where you can see the values of all the variables and when you hit `resume`, it goes to the next breakpoint.
+In the IDE we are using (VS Code), the debugger relies of placing `breakpoints` that are like pitstops in car race.
+The program runs till the next breakpoint where you can see the values of all the variables and when you hit `continue`, it goes to the next breakpoint.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NQTQVYhmsL0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>